Ezequiel Tovar Preview, Player Props: Rockies vs. Rays

-The Colorado Rockies, including Ezequiel Tovar and his .537 slugging percentage over his past 10 games, battle starting pitcher Aaron Civale and the Tampa Bay Rays at Tropicana Field, Wednesday at 6:40 PM ET.
+The Colorado Rockies, including Ezequiel Tovar and his .370 on-base percentage over his past 10 games, take on the Tampa Bay Rays at Tropicana Field, Thursday at 1:10 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Rays.
+In his most recent appearance, he strung together two hits (going 2-for-5 with a double) against the Rays.

 Ezequiel Tovar Game Info & Props vs. the Rays